linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Market Solutions.md

 ## b.
 Historical time series of US treasury coupons

-Plot the [[Credit Market Homework 1|time series of coupons]] for for US treasury notes/bonds issued in the last 10 years (indexed by issue date).
+Plot the [time series of coupons](Credit%20Market%20Homework%201.md) for for US treasury notes/bonds issued in the last 10 years (indexed by issue date).
 What can you say about the overall level of issued coupons in the last 4 years?
 ```python
 import plotly.express as px